Rethinking Radiology Report Generation via Causal Inspired Counterfactual Augmentation: Experiments

 \subsection{Implementation Details}

-We use the ResNet-101 \cite{he2016deep} pretained on ImageNet \cite{deng2009imagenet} as the backbone Binary Feature Extraction model to extract binary visual features of radiographs.
-The disease categories $N_c$ is 14, and the dimension of each extracted visual feature map are set to 2048.
-In addition, following the previous works \cite{chen2020generating, Liu_2021_CVPR}, we use images as input for IU X-Ray dataset, which contains the frontal and lateral views, and use single image as input for MIMIC-CXR dataset.
-We concatenate the feature maps of the frontal and lateral view of images together for IU X-Ray dataset.
-Moreover, models are trained for 40 and 20 epochs respectively on IU X-Ray and MIMIC-CXR datasets using cross-entropy loss and adopt ADAM optimizer \cite{2014Adam}.
-We set the initial learning rate to 1e-4 and delay by 0.9 per epoch.
-The beam size is set to 3.
+We use the ResNet-101 \cite{he2016deep} pretained on ImageNet \cite{deng2009imagenet} as the backbone CNN model to extract the visual features of radiographs.
+The dimensions of the extracted visual features are set to 2,048, and the height and width are set to 7 and 7 which are then flattened into $7\times 7 =49$.
+Moreover, models are pre-trained for 20 epochs and fine-tuned with our proposed method for 10 epochs, and both of them are supervised by cross-entropy loss and optimized by ADAM \cite{2014Adam} with a weight deacy of 5e-5.
+We set the initial learning rate to 1e-4 for the report generator and 5e-5 for ResNet-101, with a delay of 0.8 per epoch.
+The beam size is set to 3, and the max sequence length to be operated is 100.
+The monitor to record the best performance on the validation set is the Accuracy in CE metrics.